schlarpc/schlarp.com/content/posts/serverless-from-scratch-1.md

 Before we continue, a note about the confidentiality of various bits of data within AWS.
 Your account ID and any access key IDs are not intended to be secret.
 I'm redacting mine out of a sense of paranoia.
-Secret access keys, however, should _never_ be posted publicly, including in a git repository.
-If you accidentally leak a secret access key, you should immediately rotate the credentials by creating a new key and disabling the old one.
+Secret access keys, however, should _never_ be posted publicly, including in a Git repository.
+If you accidentally leak a secret access key, you should immediately rotate the credentials by creating a new key and disabling or revoking the old one.

 Additionally, you may have wondered where the choice of region (`us-west-2`) came from.
 In AWS, regions are mostly siloed away from each other, with cross-region interaction being a very